Career development

 Nursing, midwifery and AHPs

-Ranging from undergraduate placements through to post registration training, our well-established preceptorship programme is overseen by the NMAHP team and provides newly qualified staff with the skills, support and confidence to become competent and effective practitioners.
+The nursing, midwifery and allied health professionals (NMAHP) education team oversee the delivery of education from pre-registration placements through to post-registration training.
+The NMAHP preceptorship programme provides newly qualified staff with the skills, support and confidence to become competent and effective practitioners.

 At Barts Health, we offer an excellent package with exclusive benefits and the chance to gain unparalleled experience and learning opportunities across our five major hospitals.
 You’ll be making a difference in one of the most vibrant cities of the world, at one of the most exciting times of your life.